Support this site by buying a CirKits kit.

 |Solar Charge Controller||Solar Power Center||Dark Activated Switch||Low Voltage Disconnect||Battery Voltage Monitor|

 The 2N3904 drives the reed relay, which in turn triggers the camera's electronic shutter switch.
-The VN10KM prevents the circuit from triggering the camera when it is first turned on.
+The VN10KM MOSFET has a gate delay circuit that prevents the circuit from triggering the camera when it is first turned on.
 The LM324 GND Ref circuit divides the 9V power into two for a 4.5V ground reference.
 The other op-amp circuits use this reference value.

 When shooting through an SLR camera, this circuit should only be used at night.
 Daytime use will cause it to retrigger indefinitely because the SLR's viewfinder goes black then bright when the photo is done, this restarts the detector.